About this listing

 On the TV we only have one channel, the state TV channel.
 But you can also listen to 5 different radio stations through the TV.
 If you want to use the DVD player you have to switch the cable on the back of the player.

 There is one bedroom with a double bed (a small one) and in the sleeping loft are 4 mattresses.
 Clean linen is provided for our guests and they put the linen on the bed and covers.
-The cabin is small so 6 adults might find it cramped.
+The cabin is small and the sleeping loft is not with a full height so adults might find it cramped.

 The shower is in a separate room from the toilet and sink.
 There are bathroom towels there but not shower towels, so guests should bring towels for the shower.

-The cabin is small and cozy, only 40 m2 (420 ft2) and is close to the lake Hæðargarðsvatn (only 50 m).
+The cabin is small and cozy, only (PHONE NUMBER HIDDEN)) and is close to the lake Hæðargarðsvatn (only 50 m).
 In the lake we have brown trout up to 5 pounds and arctic char up to 6 pounds and we have a few different species of ducks on the lake as well.

 The cabin is our family vacation cabin, summer and winter.
 We are a family of six and try to go there as often as we can, all the year round.